nestjs/docs.nestjs.com/content/pipes.md

 #### Built-in pipes

-Nest comes with two pipes available right out-of-the-box: `ValidationPipe`, `ParseIntPipe` and `ParseUUIDPipe`.
+Nest comes with three pipes available right out-of-the-box: `ValidationPipe`, `ParseIntPipe` and `ParseUUIDPipe`.
 They're exported from the `@nestjs/common` package.
 In order to better understand how they work, let's build them from scratch.

 Let's start with the `ValidationPipe`.
 Initially, we'll have it simply take an input value and immediately return the same value, behaving like an identity function.